armanichalmers/Tableau_Data_Visualization_Portfolio/README.md

 The analysis examined several dimensions of Udemy course performance, including:

-- Subscribers by subject
+- Subscriber activity by subject
-- Subscribers by course level
+- Subscriber activity by course level
-- Average course price by subject
+- Average course price by subject and level
 - Average content duration by subject
 - Course ratings
 - Course popularity

-Google Sheets was used for initial exploration and pivot-table analysis, while **Tableau** was used to visualize the findings and create an interactive dashboard.
+**Google Sheets** was used for data cleaning, exploratory analysis, pivot tables, and charts. **Tableau** was then used to visualize the findings and develop an interactive dashboard focused on subscriber demand, course duration, and pricing.

 ---